Marin Ion: Managerial career

 Marin has managed a number of teams in his native Romania, including the youth team of Dinamo Bucharest, Pandurii Târgu Jiu, Flacăra Moreni, Petrolul Ploiesti, Farul Constanţa, Astra Ploieşti, Dinamo Bucharest, Universitatea Cluj and Bihor Oradea (autumn 2002 and as of October 2005).
 His most successful spells in Romania was with Petrolul Ploiești taking over the team and win the Romanian Cup in the 1994–95 season, and participating in the UEFA Cup Winners' Cup.
-He also won his first league title with Dinamo Bucharest in the 2001–02 season.
 In October 2009, he took Al-Ettifaq from relegation, and qualified them in the AFC Champions League for two consecutive seasons.
 On 3 October 2011, the experienced coach signed a two-year contract with UAE Pro-League side Dubai Club.
 He resigned after a few months, causing him to join the reserve team of Dinamo București in 2012.
 In July 2012, Marin was hired as manager by Kuwait SC and during his first season in charge, he won the Kuwaiti Premier League and AFC Cup.

 In 2013, he was named Kuwaiti Coach of the Year after winning his second AFC Cup title.
 In April 2014, Marin stepped down as head coach of Kuwait SC.

 On 30 September 2014, he became the head coach of the United Arab Emirates club Al Dhafra.
 In January 2015 he parted ways with the club.

 In April 2015, he returned for a short spell at Dubai CSC.
 In January 2016, he was appointed manager of Iraqi side Zakho FC replacing Ilie Stan.

 In 2016, Marin was hired by Iraqi club Al-Mina'a SC, but stepped down in April 2017.

 In May 2018, he moved back to Kuwait to coach Qadsia SC.

 In February 2021 he was appointed to Romania's women under-19 national team.